MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - **HCI platform architectures:** Use the Azure Stack HCI validated hardware or integrated systems from OEM partner offerings.
 Consider using the Premium Solution Builders available in the [Azure Stack HCI Catalog](https://aka.ms/azurestackhcicatalog#catalog) to optimize the performance of Azure Stack HCI system.
 >
 > - **HCI platform architectures:** Use all-flash (NVMe or SSD) based solutions for workloads that have high performance / low latency requirements.
-This includes but is not limited to highly transactional database technologies, production Arc enabled Kubernetes clusters or any mission or business critical workloads with low latency or high through-put storage requirements.
+This includes but is not limited to highly transactional database technologies, production Azure Arc-enabled Kubernetes clusters or any mission or business critical workloads with low latency or high through-put storage requirements.
 >
 > - **HCI platform architecture:** Baseline HCI cluster storage performance prior to deploying production workloads.
 One option is to use VMFleet, which is a tool that can be used to generate load and measure the performance of a storage subsystem.
 Review [Using VMFleet for measuring storage subsystem performance](https://github.com/microsoft/diskspd/wiki/VMFleet) for more information.
 >